mozilla/open-leadership-training-series/_articles/open-communications/communicating-openly-about-your-work.md

 date: 2016-10-06 14:05:56
 time: "60 mins"
 following: _articles/running-awesome-community-events.md
----
-* TOC
-{:toc}

-## Summary

-In this module you’ll learn about the different types of communication channels, or “comms” you can use to help your community discover, explore, and contribute to your project.
+summary: "In this module you’ll learn about the different types of communication channels, or “comms” you can use to help your community discover, explore, and contribute to your project."

-* * *

-## Table of Contents

-*   6.1.1\.
-Intro to Communications (a.k.a.
-Comms)
-*   6.1.2 Useful Channels for Communicating Your Work
-*   6.1.3\.
-Assignments

-* * *

-## What You Need Before You Start
+prereq: >
   *   A project with content - even introductory content like a [README file](https://docs.google.com/document/d/1u1_CspVzOpxBYzHnWqe5J8tgCS6tUpMh_tztFarG31Q/edit) and [contribution guidelines](https://docs.google.com/document/d/1mBB4POj9NHYtzkKOw9j5L_EFwChfP88pz6LzYCfFwxM/edit) - to share.

   *   Basic knowledge of HTML, GitHub Pages, or a blogging platform like Wordpress.

   *   Online contact information (like email addresses or social media user names) for project participants.

   *   Understand your audience and the channels they use for communication!
 If those channels are not helpful to this work, how will you support them in learning a new one?

-* * *

-## What You'll Do
+format: >
   *   Create a clearly-titled and structured, discoverable online comms resource that includes ways for your community to participate in real-time conversations and catch-up with archived ones.

   *   Establish a regularly scheduled community call, webcast, or other form of comms to preserve project momentum.
 Even regularly scheduled face-to-face meet-ups can drive progress as people share work there.

-* * *

-## What You'll Need

-*   Access to your GitHub project repo
+materials: "Access to your GitHub project repo"

-* * *

-## Time to Complete

-*   45-60 minutes
-*   Event time
+---

-* * *
+* TOC

-## Steps
+{:toc}

 ### 6.1.1\.
 Intro to Communications (a.k.a.
 Comms)